oasisfeng/island/setup.md

 **This "God mode" is not for normal users, and it is still highly experimental.
 Please do not setup this mode on your daily-use device.**

-- Remove all accounts and work profile in Settings - Accounts.
+- Remove all accounts and work profile in system Settings - Accounts.

 - Execute in ADB shell: `dpm set-device-owner com.oasisfeng.island/.IslandDeviceAdminReceiver`

+  If you get error message in this step, please try executing following commands in order.
+  - `settings put global device_provisioned 0`
+  - `dpm set-device-owner com.oasisfeng.island/.IslandDeviceAdminReceiver`
-If you get error message in this step, please try executing `settings put global device_provisioned 0` and then above `dpm ...` command again, followed by `settings put global device_provisioned 1`.
-(The last command is very important, otherwise you may face status bar locked and being unable to call or SMS.).
+  - `settings put global device_provisioned 1`
+  *(The last command is very important, otherwise you may face status bar locked and being unable to call or SMS.)*

 - Start Island app now and it will work in God mode.